 top of page

-Learn how we use consensus-driven quantitative research
+How we use consensus-driven quantitative models

-to identify the most promising European stocks.
+to identify promising European stocks.

-• How do we identify outperforming companies?
+• How do we identify promising companies?

 The answer to these questions lies in the statistical selection model that we designed and use on a daily basis.
 Let us tell you what it's all about, starting with a visual representation: